Please confirm topic selection

 • center of C2 pedicle to a line connecting the anterior and posterior C1 arches

-• normal measurement in men is 17 mm, whereas in women it is 15 mm
+• normal measurement in men is 17 mm and in women is 15 mm

 • most reproducible measurement